The “Public” and “Private” Realms of Political Personhood

 Crucial to the relegation of different realms to men and women were notions of the inherent characteristics of men and women.
-Men embody rationality, thought, non-feeling, justice, critical judgment, objectivity, sternness, individuality, and propensity for violence and acquisition.
+Men, under this paradigm, embody rationality, thought, non-feeling, justice, critical judgment, objectivity, sternness, individuality, and propensity for violence and acquisition.

-Women embody feeling, fickleness, cunning, purity, subjectivity, spirituality, possessiveness, delicacy, virtue, dependence, sensuousness, and unbrazened sexuality.1 The contradictory nature of these qualities reinforced the unity and rationality of the male while at the same time proving the fickleness and fragmentation of the female and hence her ‘natural’ unfitness for public life.
-For Aristotle, the citizens are the “integral parts” of the polis while women, children, slaves, mechanics and laborers are the “necessary conditions.”
-(Baker, p.
-108).
-(See Third World and Third World Women, Chicana feminism)
+Women, by contrast, supposedly embody feeling, fickleness, cunning, purity, subjectivity, spirituality, possessiveness, delicacy, virtue, dependence, sensuousness, and unbrazened sexuality.
+The contradictory nature of these qualities reinforced the unity and rationality of the male while at the same time proving the fickleness and fragmentation of the female and hence her ‘natural’ unfitness for public life.
+For Aristotle, the citizens are the “integral parts” of the polis while women, children, slaves, mechanics and laborers are the “necessary conditions” (Baker, p.
+108) (see Third World and Third World Women, Chicana feminism).

 The Indian Nationalist Response to the Public Question

 In colonial and postcolonial contexts, the public and private realms took on a different shape.
-The expansion of European modern states into Empires of the Orient transformed the scope of the public sphere.
+The expansion of European modern states imperial regimes transformed the scope of the public sphere.
 The Western male subject, fashioned on principles of “moral goodness,” (Aristotle) and “rational self-conscious individuality” (Hegel) faced a contradiction: How to justify slavery, oppression and exploitation of native men in the colonies who as men were rational, individual, and superior to women and hence were equally deserving of freedom and dignity?
-At this juncture the categories of male and female become racially marked and the public and private realms are reconfigured in terms of the colonial and nationalist projects.
-(See Myths of Natives)
+At this juncture the categories of male and female become racially marked and the public and private realms are reconfigured in terms of the colonial and nationalist projects (see Myths of Natives).

 Gender and Nation

-According to Chatterjee the modern Hindu Bengali woman received education in classic Hindu literature and the inculcation of the virtues of “orderliness, thrift, cleanliness, and a personal sense of responsibility, the practical skills of literacy, accounting, hygiene, and the ability to run the household according to new physical and economic conditions set by the outside world.
+orderliness, thrift, cleanliness, and a personal sense of responsibility, the practical skills of literacy, accounting, hygiene, and the ability to run the household according to new physical and economic conditions set by the outside world.
 For this she would also need to have some idea of the world outside the home, into which she could even venture as long as it did not threaten her femininity.
 It is this latter criterion, now invested with a characteristically nationalist content, that made possible the displacement of boundaries of the home from the physical confines earlier defined by purdah to a more flexible, but nonetheless culturally determinate, domain set by differences between socially approved male and female conduct (Representation).
-Once the essential femininity of women was fixed in terms of certain culturally visible spiritual qualities, they could go to schools, travel in public conveyances, watch public entertainment programs, and in time even take up public employment outside the home” (p.
+Once the essential femininity of women was fixed in terms of certain culturally visible spiritual qualities, they could go to schools, travel in public conveyances, watch public entertainment programs, and in time even take up public employment outside the home (p.
 130, emphasis original).

 - Baker, Ernest, ed.
 The Politics of Aristotle.
 New York: Oxford University Press, 1962.